A note on Lusin-type approximation of Sobolev functions on Gaussian spaces: Meyer-type inequality in

-and $N_{e^{At}x, Q_t}$ denotes the the unique Gaussian measure with mean $e^{At}x$ and covariance $Q_t$.
+and $N_Q$ is the unique invariant measure of $\{P_t\}$.
 Although in this section we assume that the underlying space is finite-dimensional, the final inequalities do not include any dimension-dependent constants and are valid for the infinite-dimensional case as well, this can be justified by the standard approximation arguments.
-The generator of $\{P_t\}$ is the Ornstein--Uhlenbeck operator $L$, where
+In the $L^p$ setting Meyer's inequalities establish the equivalence of two kinds of norms on the Sobolev space: one is defined by means of the gradient and the other by means of the square root of the Ornstein--Uhlenbeck operator: for any $p~\in~(1, \infty)$ there exist positive constants $C_1, C_2$ such that for all $f \in C_{0}^{\infty}(\mathbb{R}^d, \mathbb{R})$